 - not have been lawfully judged to be mentally incompetent

 - *find more information on voting rights restoration here

 - Rhode Island offers online voter registration.

-- You should know: you need a Rhode Island ID to use Rhode Island's online voter registration system.
-If you don't have a Rhode Island-issued ID, you can still register to vote by mail.
+- You should know: you need a Rhode Island DMV issued driver's license or state ID, to use Rhode Island's online voter registration system.
+If you don't have a Rhode Island-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: The applicant shall be required to provide their Rhode Island driver's license number or Rhode Island-issued ID number if the applicant has been issued a current and valid Rhode Island driver's license or Rhode Island-issued ID.
 In the case of an applicant who has not been issued a current and valid Rhode Island driver's license or Rhode Island-issued ID, they must provide the last four (4) digits of their Social Security number.
 An applicant who has neither will be assigned a unique identifying number by the State of Rhode Island.

 - Box 7 - Choice of Party: Rhode Island requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
 If you do not affiliate with a party now, you may still declare a party affiliation at the polls on primary election day.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.

 - Review the "Who can vote?" section above and check that you're eligible.